linbuliao/iMut-CDR/README.md

 # iMut-CDR

-**iMut-CDR** (Iterative Mutagenesis of Antibody CDRs) is a computational framework that frames antibody complementarity-determining region (CDR) optimization as a masked-residue recovery problem.
+**iMut-CDR** (Iterative Mutator of Antibody CDRs) is a computational framework that frames antibody complementarity-determining region (CDR) optimization as a masked-residue recovery problem.
 By combining cross-entropy learning with contrastive alignment and token-level self-distillation, iMut-CDR captures both local residue context and global sequence-level constraints.
 At inference time, it applies mutations iteratively—one site at a time—so that proposed substitutions naturally respect co-evolutionary dependencies among positions.

 ## Pretrained Model